 Be kind to yourself!
 Give yourself the credit you deserve!
 Be your own best advocate!

-Like a Butterfly, I have been Reborn with Bold Colors and Strong Wings!
+I leave you with this quote: Like a Butterfly, I have been Reborn with Bold Colors and Strong Wings!